Skip to main content

 The symptoms of constipation will last as long as you continue to take the tramadol or until you start treatment.
 Constipation from tramadol won’t typically resolve on its own.

-And while your body may get used to the medication the more you take it, constipation is one side effect that doesn’t get better with time.
+Your body may get used to the medication the more you take it, but constipation is one side effect that doesn’t get better with time.
 Even after you stop the medication, it may take some time to resolve.

 Does tramadol cause less constipation than oxycodone or hydrocodone?

-Tramadol may cause less constipation than other medications, like oxycodone or hydrocodone.
-This might be due to the fact that it weakly attaches to the opioid receptors in the bowel.
+Tramadol may cause less constipation than other opioid medications, like oxycodone or hydrocodone.
+This might be because it weakly attaches to the opioid receptors in your bowel.
 Tramadol is generally considered a milder opioid than oxycodone or hydrocodone.

 Which opioid medication is the least constipating?

 All opioids have the potential to cause constipation.
-But there are some that may cause less constipation than others.
-In some small studies, tapentadol (Nucynta) and oxycodone were shown to cause less constipation than other opioids.
+But some opioids may cause less constipation than others.
+In some small studies, tapentadol (Nucynta) and transdermal opioids (like fentanyl patches) were shown to cause less constipation than other opioids

-Research also shows that fentanyl patches may not cause constipation at the same rates as other opioid medications.
+Other studies also show that fentanyl patches may not cause constipation at the same rates as other opioid medications.
 This may have something to do with the way the medication is given.
 There are ongoing studies to look at whether how you receive an opioid affects your risk of constipation.
-Receiving opioid pain medication through the skin may decrease the effect on the bowels.
+Receiving opioid pain medication through the skin may make constipation less likely.

 How can you relieve constipation from tramadol?

 There are several different treatments for constipation from opioids like tramadol.
-Your healthcare provider will develop a treatment plan for you based on your symptoms and medical history.
+Your healthcare team will develop a treatment plan for you based on your symptoms and medical history.

 Here are some common treatments for opioid-related constipation.